zillidan/PeerToPeer/README.md

 # PeerToPeer
-##A peer to peer application sharing a file among 5 clients on a single machine using different ports.
+##A peer to peer application sharing a file among 5 clients on a single machine.

 ______